 You must have seen people running from pillar to post hoping to get a paper or a black plastic bag to wrap their soiled intimate products and get rid of them.

-Time to say goodbye to all such search missions for mess-free odourless disposal and a better living.
+Time is here to say goodbye to all such search missions for mess-free odourless disposal and a better living.